Seekonk River

 The Seekonk River is a tidal extension of the Providence River in the U.S. state of Rhode Island.
-It flows approximately 8 km (5 mi).
-The name may be derived from an Algonquian word for skunk, or for black goose.
-The river is home to the Brown University men's rowing team, India Point Park, Blackstone Park, Crook Point Bascule Bridge, Narragansett Boat Club (the oldest rowing club in the country), Swan Point Cemetery, and the Bucklin Point waste-water treatment facility.
-The River is listed by RIDEM as an impaired waterway.
+It flows approximately 5 km (3 mi).
+The name may be derived from an Algonquian word for skunk or for black goose.
+The river is home to the Brown University men's rowing team, India Point Park, Blackstone Park Conservation District, Crook Point Bascule Bridge, Narragansett Boat Club (the oldest rowing club in the country), Swan Point Cemetery, and the Bucklin Point waste-water treatment facility.
+The River is listed by the Rhode Island Department of Environmental Management as an impaired waterway.

 Course

-The river begins where the Blackstone River reaches sea level below Pawtucket Falls.
-From there it flows due south between Providence and East Providence, picks up flow from the Ten Mile River, and eventually flows into the Providence River between Bold Point and India Point.
-The Seekonk River is the northernmost point of Narragansett Bay tidewater.
+The Seekonk River begins after the Pawtucket River, which flows for approximately 1.5 miles from where the Blackstone River reaches sea level below Pawtucket Falls to the border of Providence and East Providence.
+From there the Seekonk River flows for approximately 3 miles due south between Providence and East Providence, picks up flow from the Ten Mile River, and eventually flows into the Providence River between Bold Point and India Point.